Alvinza Hayward

 Alvinza Hayward (1821 – February 14, 1904) was an American mine-owner, capitalist, businessman, and financier.
-He was a well-known gold mining millionaire who made his fortune in during the California Gold Rush.
+He was a well-known gold mining millionaire who made his fortune during the California Gold Rush.
 He lived in the San Francisco Bay Area.

 Early life

 Born in Vermont in 1821, Hayward moved to Canton, New York, early in his life.
 He studied law in New York State, but also pursued lumber and lead mining interests in Michigan.

 California

 His experience in Michigan vein mining proved invaluable after his move to California during the Gold Rush.
 He moved to Amador County, California in 1851 with his wife and eldest son.

 After buying an interest in the Eureka Mine (also known as the Old Eureka Mine) in Amador County, Hayward made new investments and successfully extracted gold where others had failed.
 He later bought the neighboring operation, Badger Mine and consolidated the companies into Hayward Mine (also known as Amador Mining Company).
-He is estimated to have mined more than $12 million USD worth of gold from his mine, which ran as deep as 1,700 ft.
+He is estimated to have mined more than US$12 million worth of gold from his mine, which ran as deep as 1,700 ft.
 The Old Eureka Mine portion changed hands many times, before its last owner Hetty Green who closed it in 1881.

 He also owned the Utica/Selkirk mine near Angels Camp where he mined quartz and gold.
-In 1901, the near-vertical Utica quartz deposit; twice abandoned, and once believed so unworkable traded hands for just $50 USD; was said to have yielded the single richest gold deposit in California.
+In 1901, the near-vertical Utica quartz deposit; twice abandoned, and once believed so unworkable traded hands for just US$50; was said to have yielded the single richest gold deposit in California.
 After heavy investment, more than $7,000,000 in gold was removed from Utica, and up to $900,000 in gold bullion was extracted in a single month.
 In later life he mined silver.
 Hayward was a director and major stockholder of the Bank of California by 1865, and in 1870 he was one of the original investors in the San Francisco City Gas Company, which would eventually become the Pacific Gas and Electric Company.